sameepv21/Guidance_ML/Guidance_ML.md

 * Model Creation
 * Hyperparameter Tuning
 * Model Deployment
+* What does it o

+# Lifecycle of Data Science Projects
+* Data Analysis or Data Preprocessing
+* Feature Engineering
+* Feature Selection
+* Model Building
+* Model Deplyment

 # How to approach an ML Problem?
 * Start with understanding the problem statement.